morgangraphics/ansible-role-nvm/README.md

     nodejs_version: "lts"

-Convenience method for installing NVM bash autocomplete (`nvm <TAB>`)
+Convenience method for installing NVM bash autocomplete (`nvm <TAB>`) when a user has to maintain a server manually

     autocomplete: False

-NVM will automatically alias the first Run/Installed version as "default" which is more than likely what people will use this for, however, this will allow for installation/upgrade of multiple versions on an existing machine
+Set default version of Node when maintaining/installing multiple versions

     default: False

+*NVM will automatically alias the first run/installed version as "default" which is more than likely what people will use this role  for, however, this will allow for installation/upgrade of multiple versions on an existing machine*

 List of [NVM commands to run](https://github.com/creationix/nvm#usage).
 Default is an empty list.